cmac02/Thomas-Connor-McKinnon/README.md

 ### Inputs:
 - NACA airfoil parameters (eg. NACA 0012)
-- An array or single value for angle of attack (AoA)
+- An array or single value for angle of attack

 ### Outputs:
 - Approximated section lift coefficient